ikarus-project/ikarus/docs/website/02_examples/nonLinearElasticity.md

 });
 ```
 The finite element requirements are defined by using the affordance `#!cpp Ikarus::AffordanceCollections::elastoStatics`.
-This is then used to create functors to get the stiffness matrix, residual vector and the energy value using a sparse assembler.
+This is then used to create functors to get the stiffness matrix, residual vector, and energy value using a sparse assembler.
-A non-linear operator and the linear solver used by the `solverType` is defined as:
+A non-linear operator and the linear solver used by the `solverType` are defined as:
 ```cpp
 auto nonLinOp = Ikarus::NonLinearOperator(linearAlgebraFunctions(energyFunction, residualFunction, KFunction), parameter(d, lambda));
 auto linSolver = Ikarus::ILinearSolver<double>(Ikarus::SolverTypeTag::sd_UmfPackLU);
 ```
-An object for Newton-Raphson method or the trust region method can be then defined as
+An object for the Newton-Raphson method or the trust region method can then be defined as
 ```cpp
 #if solverType == 0
   auto nr = Ikarus::makeNewtonRaphson(nonLinOp.subOperator<1, 2>(), std::move(linSolver));